Spirit Airlines appoints new CEO; shares soar

-Spirit Airlines Inc (SAVE.O) on Tuesday named board member Robert Fornaro as chief executive officer, sending its shares up nearly 7 percent.
+Jan 5 Spirit Airlines Inc on Tuesday named board member Robert Fornaro as chief executive officer, sending its shares up nearly 7 percent.

 Investors welcomed the appointment of the former AirTran Holdings Inc CEO as a new start for Spirit, a U.S. carrier that has grown rapidly in the past five years by marketing ultra-low fares with heavy restrictions.